markelca/prioritty/README.md

   pt [command]

 Available Commands:
-  add         Adds a new task
-  completion  Generate the autocompletion script for the specified shell config      Show current configuration help        Help about any command list        Shows all the tasks remove      Removes a task by ID tui         Launch the interactive TUI version     Print the version number of Hugo
+  completion  Generate the autocompletion script for the specified shell config      Show current configuration help        Help about any command list        Shows all the tasks note        Adds a new note remove      Removes a task by ID tag         Sets the tag for a task task        Adds a new task tui         Launch the interactive TUI version     Print the version number of Hugo